Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review icon-phone"> Call Map

 Wisdom Tooth Extractions – Hackensack, NJ

-The wisdom teeth are the last set of permanent teeth to emerge, usually appearing between the ages of 17-22.
-Unfortunately, in most cases, they are not able to erupt correctly, and instead become trapped beneath the gums, or impacted.
-The best solution is usually to extract them, which is a service we’re more than happy to provide here at Anderson Dental Center.
-Thanks to our in-house oral surgeon, we’re able to provide wisdom tooth extractions at our Hackensack, NJ dental office with uncommon quality, ensuring both adults and children easily remain comfortable throughout the process.
+Wisdom teeth are the last set of permanent teeth to emerge, usually appearing between the ages of 17 and 22.
+Unfortunately, in most cases, they are not able to erupt correctly and instead become trapped beneath the gums, or impacted.
+For this reason, the best solution is usually to extract them.
+Thanks to our in-house oral surgeon, we’re able to provide wisdom tooth extractions at our Hackensack dental office!
+If you are interested in learning more, give us a call or read on.

 Why Choose Anderson Dental Center for Wisdom Tooth Extractions?